 Matheuristcs of interest include decomposition methods, for example Lagrangian or Dantzig-Wolfe / column generation, MIP constraining, for example local branching or the corridor method, kernel problem identification, very large neighborhood search, POPMUSIC and possibly others.
 For some of these, the implemented code will be shown and validated.

-Student evaluation
+Student evaluation:

-Participation in the course.
+Participation in the course, written term paper.